josephvoyles/cleanDataAssignment/README.md

 1. open the file in r studio
 2. Set the r studio working directory to the source file location
-3. manually source the run_analysis.r or select source the active document from the toolbar *Note: This script may produce warnings during execution.
+3. manually source the run_analysis.r or select source the active document from the toolbar
+4. The script will produce a tab delimited data set *Note: This script may produce warnings during execution.
 They can be ignored and script will still execte correctly*